 Child Hunger Strategy

 Children are our most vital resource and because more than 117,000 may go hungry each month, we work diligently to fight childhood hunger through our Kids Cafe and School Pantry Programs.

 It is our mission to help feed these children when they need it most, after-school, during the summer months, and on weekends – any time that school is not in session.

 Our Kids Cafe Program provides healthy, delicious meals more than 10,000 children every month at locations in Orange County.
-These locations are in low-income neighborhoods where the number of children who qualify for the Free and Reduced Lunch rate can be as high as 99%.
+These locations are in low-income neighborhoods where the number of children who qualify for the Free and Reduced Lunch can be as high as 99%.
 In the summer, we provide lunch and a snack so children never have to go hungry.

 We operate two models of the School Pantry Program – a Mobile Program and a Permanent Program.
 Our Mobile School Pantry, now in its third year, brings food to schools in underserved neighborhoods.
 Here the local volunteers set up the fresh produce in a farmers market-style distribution at 18 schools in Orange County each month, reaching over 200 families each time.